 Getting Unstuck: OCD

 Have you ever felt stuck on a thought?
-Nagged by a worry you simply can’t seem to banish from your mind?
+Nagged by worry you simply can’t seem to banish from your mind?
 Walked down the street with a difficult conversation constantly replaying in your head?
 Sometimes our busy brains play a scenario over and over again, without a solution.

 Often, we imagine the worst.